andykram/mesos/docs/App-Framework-development-guide.md

-h1.
-App/Framework development guide
+# App/Framework development guide

-<b>Note:</b> In this document (and also in the Mesos code base, at least as of Feb 14, 2012), we refer to Mesos Applications as "Frameworks".
+**Note:** In this document (and also in the Mesos code base, at least as of Feb 14, 2012), we refer to Mesos Applications as "Frameworks".

-See one of the example framework schedulers in @MESOS_HOME/src/examples/@ to get an idea of what a Mesos framework scheduler and executor in the language of your choice looks like.
+See one of the example framework schedulers in `MESOS_HOME/src/examples/` to get an idea of what a Mesos framework scheduler and executor in the language of your choice looks like.

-h2.
-Create your Framework Scheduler
+## Create your Framework Scheduler

 You can write a framework scheduler in C, C++, Java/Scala, or Python.
-Your framework scheduler should inherit from the @Scheduler@ class (see API below).
-Your scheduler should create a SchedulerDriver (which will mediate communication between your scheduler and the Mesos master) and then call @SchedulerDriver.run()@
+Your framework scheduler should inherit from the `Scheduler` class (see API below).
+Your scheduler should create a `SchedulerDriver` (which will mediate communication between your scheduler and the Mesos master) and then call `SchedulerDriver.run()`

-h3.
-Scheduler API (as of 2013/02/01) declared in @MESOS_HOME/include/mesos/scheduler.hpp@
+### Scheduler API (as of 2013/02/01) declared in `MESOS_HOME/include/mesos/scheduler.hpp`

 ```c++
   /**